 Regardless of the format chosen (in-person, phone, or virtual), interview questions must be structured in the same order and allow an equal amount of time for each candidate to respond.
-In accordance with federal and state laws and University policies, interview questions must be job-related and not pertain to a protected status, such as race, gender, age, national origin, religion, sexual identity, disability, or veterans' status.
+In accordance with federal and state laws and University policies, interview questions must be job-related and not pertain to personal characteristics, such as disability or veterans' status.
 For senior level positions, interviews may start as virtual, but finalists should be brought to campus for in-person interviews before making an offer.
 Senior level positions are identified as Assistant Vice President (AVP) and above or Assistant Vice Provosts and Associate Deans and above.
 For senior level positions, having at least three on-campus finalists is the University's practice.
 However, having two on-campus finalists instead of three is permissible when there have been at least two virtual rounds beforehand (this includes preliminary/phone interviews), with the most recent round having at least three people.